South Carolina police shooting reflects racist pattern, residents say

 "This is not an isolated incident," said Muhiyidin Moye D'Baha, an organizer with the activist group Black Lives Matter.
 "This is something that exists within a system down here."

-It is a point of view that has been echoed in predominantly African-American neighbourhoods across the country, where the more aggressive tactics police have employed to curb crime have stirred deep resentment.
+It is a point of view that has been echoed in predominantly African-American neighborhoods across the country, where the more aggressive tactics police have employed to curb crime have stirred deep resentment.

 Residents of the St. Louis suburb of Ferguson, Missouri, where an unarmed black teenager was shot to death last summer, described a similar pattern of racial harassment by a mostly white law enforcement establishment.